yadvi12/yadvi12/README.md

 ![newh](https://user-images.githubusercontent.com/60046892/162619027-76a4af50-c6e6-4091-bb95-cc0de9136558.PNG)

 Welcome to my profile!
-I'm a Computer Science student at SRM University, Kattankulathur, Chennai, a technophile who wants to explore and learn the latest technologies to make lives better and full-time adventure seeker.
+I'm a Computer Science student at SRM University, Kattankulathur, Chennai, a technophile who wants to explore and learn the latest technologies to make lives better and a full-time adventure seeker.

 I mainly code in CPP, but I do code in C and Python occasionally.
 During the year 2020, I fell in love💕 with DevOps and created more than eight projects in this field.
-Currently I am working on Cloud Computing Projects.
+Currently, I am working on Cloud Computing Projects.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/yadvibhalla1210/)!

 <!-- <div align = "center">
  <img width="50%" height="50%" src="code.gif" alt="">